 The answers were predictable and confirmed what I already knew:

 A) I’ve lived here five years and never had any issues like this before.

 A) I had new triple glazing windows installed in April this year.

 A) My partner moved in with me recently, so two people are now sleeping in the bedroom.

 On this page, we’ll cover:

-Did you know that windows installed to a “new build” property must have “trickle” vents (or similar) fitted?
+Did you know that windows installed to a “new build” property should have “trickle” vents (or similar) fitted?

 These vents aren’t big enough to adversely affect your heating bills, but they do help to remove moisture from the room.

 Unfortunately, while the regulations state ventilation is mandatory for newly built homes, there’s no requirement to install them when replacing windows in existing homes.

 So did the installer fit these vents when replacing my friend’s windows?